ugo-quaisse/sitecore-author-toolbox/README.md

 ## Other Sitecore extensions

-If you are a Sitecore developer and you looking for more advanced features, I recommend Alan Null's extension available at https://github.com/alan-null/sc_ext
+If you are a Sitecore developer and are looking for more advanced features for dev, I recommend Alan Null's extension available at https://github.com/alan-null/sc_ext